cheukhin1024/Financial-Data-Project-in-Azure/README.md

 ###### Count the number of files in directory.py
 1. Validate file completeness by counting the number of files

-###### Count satellite image color area.py
-1. Count the color area of the satellite image using OpenCV.
-The result can be transformed into a time series structured data index for predicting future agricultural prices.

 ###### Delete Files or Directory.py
 1. Delete Files or Directory